Olaminiyi/Deploy-to-Kubernetes-with-Terraform-CI-CD/README.md

 ### configure the Jenkins and connect it with github and aws

-connect to the Jenkins(dev-server) using the command
+Connect to the Jenkins in your web browser using the <public ip address>:8080

+ssh into the Jenkins(dev-server) on your git bash/cmd or terminal you are using, use this command
 ```
 ssh -i <your-key.pem> ec2@<dev-server-public-ip-address>
 ```